 “The quick cooling of a beer or other brews like wine or mead encourages yeast to flocculate or group together and other particles like protein to coagulate.
 When the particles group together, the collected mass helps to bring them down to the bottom of the vessel and out of suspension.”

 – Neil McDonald, homebrewanswers.com

-This is because most of the particles that would otherwise clog up a siphon or a dip-tube would have already sunk to the bottom out of suspension.
-It’s especially effective for dry hop beers, which would otherwise have a considerable amount of hops and other particles in suspension.
+While clarity and appearance is the primary benefit from cold crashing beer, it also makes for an easier racking process.
+Most of the particles that would otherwise clog up a siphon or dip-tube would have already sunk to the bottom, out of suspension.
+It’s especially effective for dry hop beers, which would otherwise have a considerable amount of hops and particles in suspension.

 1. Vessel for holding your beer

 A carboy or fermentation vessel will do nicely.
 You only have to ensure that it is sanitary and that there is a reasonably secure seal on it.
 We mentioned that we don’t a lot of excess oxygen coming in, but it doesn’t need to be laser sealed because we haven’t induced any carbonation yet at this point.